eetann/senpai.nvim/README.md

 ### read file
-There are two ways to load files: "Mention Format" and "Automatic".
+There are two ways to load files: "Link format" and "Automatic".

-#### Mention Format
+#### Link format
 Entering `/file` will open the finder and allow you to preview and select the file you wish to attach.
 The currently supported plugins are as follows

 - completion plugin